SAP-samples/teched2024-AD180/README.md

 > Please note that this hands-on workshop was offered in a testing environment at various SAP TechEd 2024 events.
 However, the setup and functionality have since been removed and **the exercises can no longer be completed**.
 > The official delivery of AI capabilities in ABAP is planned for next year, with the first release planned for Q1 2025*.
 >
 >> *Please note that information about SAP‘s strategy and possible future developments is subject to change and may be changed by SAP at any time for any reason without prior notice.
+Check out the [SAP Road Map Explorer](https://roadmaps.sap.com/board?range=CURRENT-LAST&PRODUCT=73555000100800001164#Q4%202024) and the [ABAP Cloud Roadmap](https://help.sap.com/docs/abap-cross-product/roadmap-info/genai) for more details.
+>>
 ---

 <!--